jtr00003/MIST-353-QuantumQuicheLLC/README.md

 ## James Risso

 * Can you make tables out of these names.
+ "Mountain ratings,
+ Payment,
+ User,
+ Mountain,
+ Weather history,
+ Hiking Trails,"

+* Can you fill these tables with mock data
-"Mountain ratings
+  "Mountain ratings,
-Payment
-User
-Mountain
+  Payment,
+  User,
+  Mountain,
-Weather history
+  Weather history,
-Hiking Trails"
+  Hiking Trails,"